Erkki Liikanen

-Erkki Antero Liikanen (born 19 September 1950) is a Finnish social democratic politician and a former Governor of the Bank of Finland.
+Erkki Antero Liikanen (born 19 September 1950) is a Finnish social democratic politician, former European Commissioner and former Governor of the Bank of Finland.
+Since 2018 he has been chair of the Trustees of the IFRS Foundation and Chairman of the Board of the Helsinki Graduate School of Economics at University of Helsinki, and since 2020 chairman of Bruegel.

 Early life and education

 Erkki Antero Liikanen obtained a bachelor’s degree in Political Science (Economics) from the University of Helsinki in 1975.

 Political career

 Liikanen was elected to the Finnish Parliament in 1972 when he was only 21 years old.
 Liikanen was appointed the Minister of Finance in the Holkeri Cabinet in 1987.
 He left Parliament in 1990 to become the first Finnish Ambassador to the European Union.

 In 1994 he became the first Finnish Member of the European Commission.
 He was Commissioner for Budget, Personnel and administration, which included responsibilities for translation and information technology.

 Liikanen served as Governor of the Bank of Finland from 12 July 2004.
 As such he also became a Member of the Governing Council of the European Central Bank (2004–2018) and Governor of the International Monetary Fund for Finland (2004–2018).

 In February 2012, EU Commissioner Michel Barnier asked Liikanen to chair a group of experts to assess the need for structural reforms to the EU banking sector.
 Their works is known as the Liikanen report was published on 2 October 2012.

 Liikanen was also the chairman of Finnish Red Cross between June 2008 and June 2014.

 In early 2019, a Reuters poll of economists found that while Benoît Cœuré was considered best-suited for the role as President of the European Central Bank, the most likely compromise candidate was Liikanen.